Paris auction opens closet of Schiaparelli, doyenne of 1930s fashion

 In her 1954 autobiography, Schiaparelli wrote: "Ninety percent (of women) are afraid of being conspicuous, and of what people will say.
 So they buy a gray suit.
 They should dare to be different."

 Schiaparelli was laid to rest in 1973 in Paris.
-She wore an antique Chinese robe in her favorite color.
+She wore an antique Chinese robe in her favourite colour.

 (Additional Reporting By Johnny Cotton; Editing by Janet Lawrence)